 - Training and guidance, or other emotional losses related to the family member’s death

 What distinguishes a wrongful death claim from a car accident claim is that in a wrongful death claim generally, family members cannot receive damages for pain and suffering.
 However, a loved one does have the right to certain damages that are not available in a car accident claim, such as loss of consortium.
-If you need more information or have questions regarding wrongful death claims, please contact the personal injury lawyers specializing in wrongful death at The Dominguez Firm today for a free consultation at 800-818-1818.
+If you need more information or have questions regarding wrongful death claims, please contact the personal injury lawyers who are experts in wrongful death cases at The Dominguez Firm today for a free consultation at 800-818-1818.

 Tips for finding the right car accident lawyer in San Bernardino